ulysse-travel/ReactCoronactuChallenge/README.md

 GET / https://ulysse-tooling-api.herokuapp.com/api/sherpa/country?origin=FR&destination=JP
 Procedures & restrictions for origin/destination are in the `included` array of the response.

-You will on what information to show customers according to what you think may be important.
+You will decide on what information to show customers according to what you think may be important.

 That's it!